derek-dchu/Java/notes/language.md

 2. If it is not reachable by any strong references.
 3. Cyclic dependencies are not counted as reference. e.g. A -> B, B -> A, both A and B are eligible.

+### Garbage Collection Procedures
+Step 1: Marking
+Scan memory to find unreferenced objects.

+Step 2: Normal Deletion
+The memory allocator removes unreferenced objects and holds references to blocks of free space.

+Step 2a: Deletion with Compacting
+To further improve performance, in addition to deleting unreferenced objects, you can also compact the remaining referenced objects.
+By moving referenced object together, this makes new memory allocation much easier and faster.

+### JVM Generations
+THe heap is broken up into smaller parts: Young, Tenured, and Permanent Generation.

+Young Generation: all new objects are allocated and aged.
+When it fills up, this causes a *minor garbage collection*.

+**note:** Stop the World Event: all minor garbage collections are always "Stop the World" events, which means all application threads are stopped until the operation completes.

+Old Generation: when a object in Young generation meets a threshold age, it will be removed to here.
+However, if a object can not be allocated in Eden space even after minor garbage collection, it will be allocated in here.
+When it fills up, this causes a * major garbage collection*.

+**note:** Major garbage collection are also Stop the World events.
+Often it is much slower and should be minimized.

+Permanent generation: contains metadata required by the JVM to describe the classes and methods used in the application.
+The permanent generation is populated by the JVM at runtime based on classes in use by the application.
+In addition, Java SE library classes and methods may be stored here.
+Classes may get collected (unloaded) if the JVM finds they are no longer needed and space may be needed for other classes.
+The permanent generation is included in a full garbage collection.

 ### Questions:
 #### 1. Create an object that can not be garbage collected
 ```java